kedacore/keda-docs/content/docs/2.5/concepts/external-scalers.md

 ```

 The `Scaler` interface defines 4 methods:

-- `IsActive` is called on `pollingInterval` defined in the ScaledObject/ScaledJob CRDs and scaling to 1 happens if this returns true
+- `IsActive` is called on `pollingInterval` defined in the ScaledObject/ScaledJob CRDs.
+KEDA will scale to 1 if this method returns `true`.
 - `Close` is called to allow the scaler to clean up connections or other resources.
 - `GetMetricSpec` returns the target value for the HPA definition for the scaler.
 For more details refer to [Implementing `GetMetricSpec`](#5-implementing-getmetricspec)
 - `GetMetrics` returns the value of the metric referred to from `GetMetricSpec`.
 For more details refer to [Implementing `GetMetrics`](#6-implementing-getmetrics)

 > Refer to the [HPA docs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/) for how HPA calculates `replicaCount` based on metric value and target value.
 KEDA uses the metric target type `AverageValue` for external metrics.
 This will cause the metric value returned by the external scaler to be divided by the number of replicas.

-The `PushScaler` interface adds `Run` method.
-The `Run` method receives a push channel (`active`), that the scaler can push `true` to any time to force scaling action independently from `pollingInterval`.
+The `PushScaler` interface adds a `Run` method.
+This method receives a push channel (`active`), on which the scaler can send `true` at any time.
+The purpose of this mechanism is to initiate a scaling operation independently from `pollingInterval`.

 ### External Scaler GRPC interface

 KEDA comes with 2 external scalers [`external`](../scalers/external.md) and [`external-push`](../scalers/external-push.md).

-The configuration in the ScaledObject points to a GRPC service endpoint that implements the following GRPC contract [`externalscaler.proto`](https://github.com/kedacore/keda/blob/main/pkg/scalers/externalscaler/externalscaler.proto):
+The configuration in the ScaledObject points to a GRPC service endpoint that implements the [`externalscaler.proto`](https://github.com/kedacore/keda/blob/main/pkg/scalers/externalscaler/externalscaler.proto) GRPC contract:

 ```proto
 service ExternalScaler {